prisma/prisma/README.md

 #### Option B: Start from scratch (_greenfield_)

 When starting from scratch, you can simply write your own [data model definition](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) inside your [schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md).
-You can then use [Lift](https://github.com/prisma/lift) to migrate your database (Lift maps your data model definition to the schema of the underlying database).
+You can then use [Prisma Migrate](https://github.com/prisma/migrate) to migrate your database (Prisma Migrate maps your data model definition to the schema of the underlying database).

 ### 3. Generate Prisma Client JS